apache/mxnet/docs/tutorials/sparse/train.md

 ### Defining the Model

-Below we define a linear regression model specifying the storage type of the variables.
+Below is an example of a linear regression model specifying the storage type of the variables.

 ```python
 initializer = mx.initializer.Normal(sigma=0.01)